solworktech/md2pdf/README.md

 `md2pdf` can automatically generate a TOC (where each item corresponds to a header in the doc) and include it in the first page.
 These can then be clicked to navigate to the relevant section.

-To make use of this feature, simple pass `--generate-toc` as argument.
+To make use of this feature, simple pass `--generate-toc` as an argument.

 ## Quick start